PCOC is a collaboration between four Universities, each represented by a Chief Investigator:

 - Professor Patsy Yates, Institute of Health & Biomedical Innovation, Queensland University of Technology

 - Professor David Currow, Faculty of Health, University of Technology Sydney

 - Professor Claire Johnson, Cancer & Palliative Care Research & Evaluation Unit, University of Western Australia

 Across Australia, Quality Improvement Facilitators (QIFs), support services to participate in PCOC and facilitate ongoing service development and quality improvement.

 The national team, located within the Australian Health Services Research Institute at the University of Wollongong, coordinates the national patient outcomes reporting, recruitment and implementation, education program, and quality activities.

 PCOC is governed by the Management Advisory Board (MAB).
-The Board is responsible for the strategic and executive management of PCOC and is chaired by Mr Noel Hicks.
+The Board is responsible for the strategic and executive management of PCOC and has an independent chair, Mr Noel Hicks.